wcowley99/jerboa/README.md

 Jerboa is a custom compiler for the `Jerb` programming language.
 It targets Linux x86_64 systems, and compiles `.jerb` files (or any file extension, really) into an executable file format.

 This project is primarily built for learning and experimentation with compiler design, including semantic analysis, optimization, stack & heap management, and intermediate forms.
+That said, this project aims to be designed in a practical way such that it can be used in real-world projects.

 ---